Powell & Pressburger: The Life and Death of Colonel Blimp

 Enchanted Evenings: The Boundless Cinema of Michael Powell and Emeric Pressburger

 On the British World War II home front an aging gentleman soldier (Roger Livesey), and a brash young one (James McKechnie), learn how to most effectively fight battles of love and war.
 Mysteriously, a woman Livesey encounters at various stages of his life seems to be the same woman (Deborah Kerr).
 This is Thelma Schoonmaker Powell’s (Powell’s widow, Scorsese’s triple-Oscar editor) favorite film, not least for its ingenious flashback structure.
 With Anton Walbrook.
+Be sure to read Tova Gannana's film notes on The Life and Death of Colonel Blimp.

 Free Opening Night doughnuts at the screening generously provided by Mark Klebeck of Top Pot Doughnuts.